dev-gst/repository-automation-scripts/README.md

 - `aczginit.sh`: This script creates a new feature branch in a Git repository.
 - `aczgfinish.sh`: This script merges a feature branch into the master or main branch and optionally deletes the remote branch.
 - `cr_repo.sh`: This script creates a new project directory, initializes a Git repository, and creates a README file.
+- `gradle_test.sh`: This script runs Gradle tests and logs the output.
+- `gradlelogs.sh`: This script displays the Gradle test logs.
+- `schedule_gradle_test.sh`: This script schedules the `gradle_test.sh` script to run at specified times using cron.

 ## Usage